 My favorite new method of getting links and mentions is PR, by far.
-And when I say “new method”, I mean favorite-way-to-get-links-that-hasn’t-been-crippled-by-spammers.
-For the most part, it’s an avenue that is very hard to duplicate, and can’t really be scaled, so it has a lot of built-in safety from future algorithm updates.
+And when I say “new method,” I mean favorite-way-to-get-links-that-hasn’t-been-crippled-by-spammers.
+For the most part, it’s an avenue that is very hard to duplicate and can’t be scaled, so it has a lot of built-in safety from future algorithm updates.

 Image credit: Photobucket

-The Twittersphere is stupid awesome for generating leads and various PR opportunities.
+The Twittersphere is stupid excellent for generating leads and various PR opportunities.
 Journalists, anchors, customer prospects, and bloggers use the platform to find and vet sources on the fly.
-It’s by far the single most underutilized tool when it comes to modern day PR.
+It’s by far the single most underutilized tool when it comes to modern-day PR.

-That said, Twitter is a huge place, so how are you supposed to find all these opportunities flying around you?
-That answer is twofold; Twitter search operators and IFTTT (Zapier will work too) are the key.
+That said, Twitter is a vast place, so how are you supposed to find all these opportunities flying around you?
+That answer is twofold; Twitter search operators and IFTTT (Zapier will work too) are the keys.

-Sidenote: Keep in mind, I’m writing this from an agency perspective, so while it’s my main goal to provide the highest quality to our clients, I also have to think about scale.
+Sidenote: Keep in mind, I’m writing this from an agency perspective, so while it’s my primary goal to provide the highest quality to our clients, I also have to think about scale.
 “How can I make this process work for all my clients?” is always in my mind.
-That’s why the automation portion of this is so important.
+That’s why the automation portion of this is crucial.

 First, Twitter Queries

 To be able to find these press opportunities, you’ll first need first to know which queries to use on Twitter.
 They have some great information on what kind of operators they support here, but to get started, you can get by with just some quotations, minus, and capitalization.

 So, how do you figure out what journalists are searching for?
 Just put yourself in their shoes.
 They often need sources for stories, so do a few experimental searches on Twitter, and you’re likely to find common phrases like this:

 - “share your story”